dsc-courses/dsc80-2024-ss2/syllabus.md

 The Final Project will be due the day of the final and can be thought of as a practical component of the Final Exam.

 Note that, unlike labs, the lowest project score is not dropped.
-Projects will usually be due on **Saturdays at 11:59PM**.
+Projects will usually be due on **Wednesdays at 11:59PM**.

 **Working in Pairs**